SingLEM: Single-Channel Large EEG Model: Method

 \subsection{Pretraining SingLEM}

 We employ a self-supervised MAE paradigm when pretraining SingLEM.
 Each pretraining batch comprises randomly sampled sequences of consecutive EEG tokens extracted from the preprocessed data.
-The presence of the EOC tokens ensures that token sequences remain within the same EEG channel.
+Each sequence is sampled within a single continuous clean segment, ensuring that it remains within the same channel and recording.
 Although sequence lengths can vary across batches, each batch has a uniform length for computational consistency.

 The pretraining pipeline consists of the following stages:

 \paragraph*{Masking} From the feature embedding module, we obtain per-token contextual embeddings $\mathbf{E} = [\mathbf{e}_1;\dots;\mathbf{e}_L] \in \mathbb{R}^{L\times D}$.
 A fixed proportion $p = 0.5$ of these token embeddings is randomly selected for masking.
 Let $\mathcal{M} \subset \{1, \dots, L\}$ denote the set of masked indices.
 The masked sequence is then